bacionejs/editor/README.md

 Create the most thumb-friendly IDE in its class

 ## Unique
 BacioneJS is the only IDE with a fully [custom keyboard](//github.com/search?q=ide+%22custom+keyboard%22&type=repositories) and the only IDE implemented in [standalone JavaScript](//github.com/search?q=standalone+javascript+ide+language%3Ahtml&type=repositories).
-These features reduce editing frustrating, simplify installation, and enable rapid enhancements.
+These innovations reduce editing frustrating, simplify installation, and enable rapid enhancements.

 ## Features